benzman81/homebridge-http-webhooks/README.md

 ## Outlet
 For outlets you can trigger a url of any system for switching the outlet on or off.

+## Fanv2
+For fanv2 you can trigger a url of any system for switching the fanv2 on or off.

 # Update a numeric accessory
 To update a numeric accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&value=NEWVALUE`